- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

-HUF (Hindu Undivided Family) are not allowed to claim the tax deductions under Section 80CCC of the Income Tax Act, 1961.
+HUF (Hindu Undivided Family) is not allowed to claim tax deductions under Section 80CCC of the Income Tax Act, 1961.

 Q- You are covered by an insurance plan that has nothing to do with pension plans.
 Can you still claim the tax benefit under Section 80CCC?